Mendeley/mendeley-api-javascript-readership-map/README.md

 ## About the application

-A JavaScript example page showing document reader locations are plotted onto a world map.
+A JavaScript example page showing document reader locations plotted onto a world map.
 The example takes advantage of matching country names in the SVG map and the reading statistics by country of a *catalog* document.
+A color with an alpha value is used to fill country regions so that it reflects the relative number of readers

 	** API response **
 	"reader_count_by_country": {